columbia/pickleball/evaluation/README.md

 **Expected result**:

-This outputs a LaTeX table (that can optionally be compiled with pdflatex, or compared directly) and compared to Table 1.
+This outputs a LaTeX table (optionally compiled with pdflatex, or compared directly) and compared to Table 1.
 The final column ought to match the final column of Table 1, indicating the number of models that PickleBall successfully loads.

 The values in the `imports` and `invocations` sections of the table are produced by comparing the callables in the generated policies (`evaluation/policies/*.json`) to the callables that are observed in the models in the benign dataset, which we manually trace and record (`evaluation/policies/baseline/*.json`).

 Note that the generated table does not contain the results from the Weights-Only Unpickler (WOUp column in Table 1), which we will collect and analyze next.

 ### 4. Enforce Weights Only Unpickler policies while attempting to load all benign models in the dataset

-**Command** (approximately 20 minutes to execute):
+**Command** (~40 min.):

 ```
 $ docker compose run weightsonly-load-all